 - Community engagement and networking with institutions/organizations in Washington D.C. and beyond.

-- A dance community that supports the multitude of identities and experiences our students bring to the studio.
+- A dance community that supports the multitude of identities and experiences our students bring to the program.

 February 15, 2020

-Join us for the Dance Program’s Prospective Student Day on February 15, 2020!
+Join us for the Dance Program’s Preview Day on February 15, 2020!
 This is a full day of dance at AU.
-You’ll take class taught by dance faculty, participate in Level Placement before classes begin and have an initial mentoring session with a member of the dance faculty.
+You’ll take class taught by dance faculty, participate in Level Placement before classes begin and learn more about studying dance at AU.
 It is also a great opportunity to meet other prospective and current dance students, make friends and familiarize yourself with our campus.

-If you are unable to join us for Prospective Dance Student Day, we would be happy to arrange another time for you to visit the Dance Program, schedule a tour and chat with a faculty member.
-Please send an email to firstname.lastname@example.org, with the following information:
+If you are unable to join us for Dance Program Preview Day, we would be happy to arrange another time for you to visit the Dance Program, schedule a tour and chat with a faculty member.
+Please send an email to email@example.com, with the following information:

 - Current year in school, and where you are from.